2024-08-05

 Objectives

-The main objectives of Commission 2 are as listed in the IAG by-laws:
+The main objectives of Commission 2 are as listed in the IAG Bylaws:

-• Terrestrial, marine and airborne gravimetry;
+• Terrestrial, marine and airborne gravimetry

-• Satellite gravity field observations;
+• Satellite gravity field observations

-• Gravity field modelling;
+• Gravity field modeling

-• Time-variable gravity field;
+• Time-variable gravity field

-• Geoid determination;
+• Geoid and height determination

-• Satellite orbit modelling and determination;
+• Satellite orbit modeling and determination

-• Satellite altimetry for gravity field modelling.
+• Satellite altimetry for gravity field modeling

 Program of Activities

-The principal symposia that will be organized jointly by Commission 2 and the IGFS in the next period will be held in Austin in September 2020 and in 2022 (location TBD).
-The other two symposia where a Commission 2 meeting will be held are the IAG Scientific Assembly 2021 in Beijing, China, and the IUGG General Assembly 2023 (location TBD).
+The principal symposia that will be organized jointly by Commission 2 and theIGFS in the next period will be held in September 2024 in Thessaloniki and in 2026(location TBD).
+The other two symposia where a Commission 2 meeting will be heldare the IAG Scientific Assembly 2025 in Rimini, Italy and the IUGG General Assembly2027 in Incheon, South Korea.

 IAG Events